SharkSnack/shiren-4/content/system/villages.md

 # Overview

-There are 6 notable overworld areas in the game, and each village has their own NPCs and facilities.<br/>
+There are 6 notable overworld areas in the game, and each village has its own NPCs and facilities.<br/>
 ※ Check the individual dungeon pages for information on unlocking dungeons.

 <ul class="quickLinksUL">